michaelbe812/2025.09-ws-angular-fundamentals/README.md

 ### Documentation

-Get started with Angular, learn the fundamentals and explore advanced topics on our documentation website.
+Get started with Angular, learn the fundamentals, and explore advanced topics on our documentation website.

 - [Getting Started][quickstart]
 - [Documentation][documentation]